 - null object

 A null object is one whose version ID is null.
 Amazon S3 adds a null object to a bucket when versioning for that bucket is suspended.
 It is possible to have only one null object for each key in a bucket.

-The fundamental entity type stored in Amazon S3.
+Amazon Simple Storage Service (Amazon S3): The fundamental entity type stored in Amazon S3.
 Objects consist of object data and metadata.
 The data portion is opaque to Amazon S3.

-Any entity that can be served either over HTTP or a version of RTMP.
+Amazon CloudFront: Any entity that can be served either over HTTP or a version of RTMP.

 An Amazon EC2 pricing option that charges you for compute capacity by the hour with no long-term commitment.

 A strategy to ensure that an item that you want to update has not been modified by others before you perform the update.
 For Amazon DynamoDB, optimistic locking support is provided by the AWS SDKs.

 - origin access identity